Ten Things Everyone Needs To Know About Cannabis

 So, let’s take a moment to discuss some facts we have learned and quiet those who still support “Reefer Madness Era” ideology.

-1. Most prescriptions are more dangerous than cannabis
+1. Most prescriptions are more dangerous than herb

 Nearly 50% of our population takes prescription drugs on a daily basis.
-The “side effects” of cannabis pale in comparison to the side effects of many medications and even many over the counter drugs.
-Yet, there has never been a fatal overdose of cannabis.
-In fact, in a study done back in 1970, researchers concluded that there is no fatal dose marijuana, making it safer than many drugs and even alcohol.
+The “side effects” of herb pale in comparison to the side effects of many medications and even many over the counter drugs.
+Yet, there has never been a fatal overdose of herb.
+In fact, in a study done back in 1970, researchers concluded that there is no fatal dose herb, making it safer than many drugs and even alcohol.

 Thus, evidence from animal studies and human case reports appears to indicate that the ratio of lethal dose to effective dose is quite large.
 This ratio is much more favorable than that of many other common psychoactive agents including alcohol and barbiturates.
 (Phillips et al. 1971, Brill et al. 1970)